ccgd-profile/BreaKmer/README.md

        - Number of discordantly-mapped paired-end reads that support the event (Not applicable to indels).
        - Contig ID
        - Contig sequence.
+  - Each target gene in which a SV was detected has a separate output directory (\<analysis\_dir\>/output/\<target\_name\>) containing formatted output specific to the target and the related reference-aligned sequence reads for the contigs that contain the structural variants detected in BAM format.